The Raptors: Facts about these bird-like theropod dinosaurs

 Life reconstruction of the raptor Dineobellator notohesperus depicting a possible scene from the Maastrichtian (approximately 66.5 Ma) in the San Juan Basin, New Mexico.
 Image Credit Sergey Krasovskiy (CC BY 4.0)

-When paleontologists say raptors were feathered, they don’t mean a lizard looking animal with a few scruffy feathers.
-Dromaeosaurids were FULLY feathered, like a falcon, including long feathers on their wings and elaborate tail feathers.
+When paleontologists say raptors were feathered, they don't mean a lizard-like animal with a few scruffy feathers.
+Dromaeosaurids were fully feathered, more like modern birds such as falcons, with long wing feathers and elaborate tail plumage.

-More recently in this province, a larger - approximately 1.6-meter - Dromaeosaurid called Zhenyuanlong suni was discovered (Lu and Brusate 2015).
-Except for the legs, this specimen is also fully feathered, complete with long feathers on its wings.
-This lends support that even the larger Dromaeosaurids were fully feathered.
+More recently, a larger dromaeosaurid, approximately 1.6 meters long, called Zhenyuanlong suni was discovered in these same deposits (Lu and Brusatte, 2015).
+This specimen is also extensively feathered, with well-developed wing feathers (except on parts of the legs).
+Its discovery provides strong evidence that even larger dromaeosaurids were fully feathered.

 The holotype of the large-bodied, short-armed Liaoning dromaeosaurid Zhenyuanlong suni gen et. sp. nov.
 (JPM-0008).
 Notice the preserved feathers.
 Figure 1 from Lu and Brusatte, 2015 (CC BY 4.0)